 5. Sailing Experience/Qualifications

 When making a booking we require details of your previous sailing experience.
 It is a requirement of any booking that you provide us with accurate and complete information regarding your experience and sailing qualifications.
-Inaccurate or incorrect information may result in the cancellation of your cruise in whole or in part in which case the cancellation charges in clause 8 will apply and/or to provide a member of our staff as skipper, the cost of which will be borne by you.
+Materially inaccurate or incorrect information may result in the cancellation of your cruise in whole or in part (in which case the cancellation charges in clause 8 will apply) and/or the need for us to provide a skipper, the cost of which will be borne by you.

-The minimum qualification required for bareboat/independent chartering is a valid ICC or RYA Day Skipper Practical qualification.
-A VHF license is also required for any charter in Croatia.
+The minimum qualification required for bareboat/independent chartering is a valid ICC or RYA Day Skipper Practical qualification A VHF license is required for sailing in Croatia.
+Theory certificates are not sufficient on their own.

 For any charter the skipper of your party will be required to by the local authorities to sign declarations allowing your yacht to leave port.
 This document is in the local language, an English translation can be supplied on request, and you should satisfy yourself that you understand the content and nature of the document you are signing.

 If you have any special request, you must advise us at the time of booking.
-Although we will endeavour to pass any reasonable requests on to the relevant supplier, we regret we cannot guarantee any request will be met.
+Although we will endeavour to pass any reasonable requests on to the relevant supplier, we regret we cannot guarantee any request will be met unless we have specifically confirmed it.
 Failure to meet any special request will not be a breach of contract on our part.
 Confirmation that a special request has been noted or passed on to the supplier or the inclusion of the special request on your confirmation invoice or any other documentation is not confirmation that the request will be met.
 Unless and until specifically confirmed, all special requests are subject to availability.
 For your own protection, you should obtain confirmation in writing that a special request will be complied (where it is possible to give this) where it is important to you.
+Special requirements we have accepted will be specifically confirmed on your confirmation invoice.

 Sailing can be hard and requires a reasonable level of physical and mental strength.
 You will be expected to be able to participate in all aspects of sailing a yacht, and should be physically and mentally able to do so.
-If you or any member of your party has any medical condition or disability which may affect your holiday or has any special requirements as a result of any medical condition or disability (including any which affect the booking process), please tell us before you confirm your booking so that we can assist you in considering the suitability of the arrangements and/or making the booking.
-In any event, you must give us full details in writing at the time of booking and whenever any change in the condition or disability occurs.
-You must also promptly advise us if any medical condition or disability which may affect your holiday develops after your booking has been confirmed.
-If we reasonably feel unable to properly accommodate the particular needs of the person concerned, we must reserve the right to decline their reservation or, if full details are not given at the time of booking or the condition / disability develops after booking, cancel when we become aware of these details.
+If you suffer from any medical condition, disability or reduced mobility which may affect your holiday or have any special requirements as a result (including any which affect the booking process), please tell us before you confirm your booking so that we can assist you in considering the suitability of the arrangements and/or making the booking.
+In any event, you must give us full details in writing at the time of booking and whenever any change in your condition, disability or mobility occurs.
+You must also promptly advise us if any medical condition, disability or reduced mobility which may affect your holiday develops after your booking has been confirmed.
+Our holidays may not be suitable for people with certain disabilities, medical conditions or significantly reduced mobility.
+Before you make your booking, we will advise you as to whether the proposed holiday arrangements are generally suitable for someone with reduced mobility.
+However, reduced mobility of course means different things to different individuals as we fully appreciate that individual capabilities, restrictions and requirements are likely to vary considerably.
+When we refer to reduced mobility, this means any material reduction in mobility whether this is permanent or temporary and whether caused by age or by physical or mental disability or impairment or other cause of disability.

 Should you wish to make any changes to your confirmed holiday, you must notify us in writing as soon as possible.
 Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
 Where we can, an amendment fee of £40 per booking will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.
 A change of holiday dates will normally be treated as a cancellation of the original booking and rebooking in which case cancellation charges will apply.
 Changes may result in the recalculation of the holiday price where, for example, the basis on which the price of the original holiday was calculated has changed.